olof-sky/homepage/README.md

 ## :open_book: Project description

-A portfolio website built with node, vue.js as frontend framework and express/sendGrid as backend mailing service.
+A portfolio website built with vue.js as frontend framework and express/sendGrid as backend mailing service hosted with node.js.
 My intent with this project is to build and host my own personal portfolio on my webhotel.
 This will serve as my online CV and place to showcase other projects and facts about myself.

 During the initial face of the project my wife and I used figma to get going with some sort of design.
 Later on this design changed a bit but the underlying idea is still there.